mvolkmann/blog/src/web-dev-tips.md

 The following example demonstrates all the commonly used `CanvasRenderingContext2D` methods.
 It produces similar output to the SVG example above.
+Note that the duck image is quite pixelated compared to the SVG version.

+{% include "_canvas.html" %}

 ```html
 <!DOCTYPE html>